prebid/prebid-cache/README.md

 ```
 ##### Rate limiter configuration

 Prebid Cache's rate limiting feature, that has the downside of considerable memory consumption, is enabled by default for a maximum of 100 requests per second.
 From the [config.yaml](./config.yaml) file, use the `rate_limiter.enabled` and `rate_limiter.num_requests` options to either disable the rate limiter or modify its request capacity.
-For instance:
+For instance adding the following in the `config.yaml` file:

 ```yaml
 rate_limiter:
   enabled: false
 ```

 disables the rate limiter.
-We could also disable setting the following environment variable:
+We could also disable it by setting the following environment variable:

 ```bash
 export PBC_RATE_LIMITER_ENABLED="false"
 ```

 In contrast, we could keep the rate limiter running and set its maximum number of requests to a value other than 100.
-Inside [config.yaml](./config.yaml):
+For instance, to set them to 150, we could modify the `num_requests` field inside [config.yaml](./config.yaml):

 ```yaml
 rate_limiter: